-g.
+f.
 Meetings of the TRC.
-Meetings of the TRC will be held on the first Wednesday of each month at 6:00 PM.
+Meetings of the TRC will be held at the call of the chair.
 An agenda providing notice of a meeting will be posted to RI Secretary of State 48 hours prior to any meeting of the TRC.

-AN ORDINANCE IN AMENDMENT TO THE SUBDIVISION REGULATIONS CODE OF THE TOWN OF FOSTER see 52-50.
-I ubile notice requirements shall be added to meet required updates to Kro
+AN ORDINANCE IN AMENDMENT TO THE SUBDIVISION REGULATIONS CODE OF THE TOWN OF FOSTER